consensus-shipyard/ipc/docs/fendermint/running.md

 curl -X POST -i   -H 'Content-Type: application/json'   -d '{"jsonrpc":"2.0","id":0,"method":"eth_chainId","params":[]}'   http://localhost:8545
 ```

+### Access Metrics

+By default `fendermint` has Prometheus metrics enabled (with more to be added) and available at http://localhost:9184/metrics.

 ## Query the state

 The Fendermint binary has some commands to support querying state.
 Behind the scenes it uses the `tendermint_rpc` crate to talk